robmllze/xyz_gen/README.md

 Replace `generate_models.dart` with the specific generator you wish to run, for example, `dart generate_exports.dart`.

-#### 4. Enhance Workflow Efficiency:
+#### 4. Enhance Workflow Efficiency with VS Code Extensions:

-Consider setting up keyboard shortcuts or single-click actions to quickly run the generators.
-For instance, in Visual Studio Code, you can configure tasks to execute the generators with ease.
-Learn more: https://code.visualstudio.com/docs/editor/tasks.
+You can also install the [xyz-run-script](https://marketplace.visualstudio.com/items?itemName=robmllze.xyz-run-script) extension to run the generators with a right click or use the [xyz-run-tasks](https://marketplace.visualstudio.com/items?itemName=robmllze.xyz-run-tasks) extension to run the generators via the explorer menu.

 ## Contributing

 Contributions are welcome.
 Here are a few ways you can help: